Refresh your financial mindsetThis content is categorized as:

 - Splurge strategically

-Treats like avocado toast often make headlines as examples of ways people waste money, yet they may not be a waste for you.
-If you want to stop by your local coffee shop every morning for that double espresso because it makes your morning more pleasant, that may be money well spent — as long as you remain mindful of how much you are spending over time.
-Find other ways to cut your monthly budget that will allow you to indulge in the treats that you prefer.
+Treats like takeout and specialty coffee drinks often make headlines as examples of ways people waste money, yet they may not be a waste for you.
+If you want to stop by your local coffee shop for that double espresso because it makes your morning more pleasant, that may be money well spent — as long as you remain mindful of how much you are spending over time.
+Find other ways to cut your monthly budget that will allow you to indulge in the treats or activities that bring you joy.